 - SB 100 (2018): The 100 Percent Clean Energy Act – 50% renewable energy by 2026, 100% renewable energy by 2045

 - AB 1668 (2018): Drought preparedness

 - SB 99 (TBD): Community Energy Resilience Act (introduced December 2020)

 In late 2019, UC Berkeley conducted a campaign to recruit a demonstration site, asking blocks to self-elect themselves, and chose a block in the Fruitvale neighborhood of Oakland in April 2020.
 The project team has conducted energy audits on residences and created engineering and design documents.
 The research team is helping the block homeowners to create a nonprofit Association to manage and operate the microgrid.
-The plan is to conduct the in-home energy and water retrofits starting in December 2021 and construct the microgrid in Spring 2022.
+The plan is to conduct the in-home energy and water retrofits starting in Summer 2022 and construct the microgrid in Spring 2023.